-We are transitioning the Master of Arts in Religious Studies, which is no longer accepting new students, to a Master of Arts in Interreligious Studies.
+We are transitioning the Master of Arts in Religious Studies to a Master of Arts in Interreligious Studies.

 The program is designed for people who want to increase their knowledge and develop their skills in religious leadership and the practice of ministry in daily life while pursuing specific interests in a focused area of study.

 This degree program can be completed 100 percent online.